nj142/ECS_851_final_project/README.md

 2. Quantify model accuracy in identifying freeze-up timing across diverse climatic and latitudinal zones.

-3. Implement the best-performing model frond from GridSearchCV hyperparameter tuning into an **interactive Jupyter Notebook** to automate classification and time series generation for selected study site cells.
+3. Implement the best-performing model frond from GridSearchCV hyperparameter tuning into an **interactive Jupyter Notebook** to automate classification and time series generation for selected study sites.

 ---